 Food waste - why shouldn't it go in the rubbish bin?

-Recycling food waste - putting it in your food waste bin rather than your rubbish bin - is better for the environment and saves money.
+Recycling food waste by putting it in your food waste bin rather than your rubbish bin is better for the environment and saves money.

 Food waste that goes into the correct bin is recycled and turned into energy.
 Of course, if you home compost some of your food waste then we encourage you to carry on!